Metalwork

 • They introduce stress points due to the notch effect and reduce shaft strength.

-• Possible axial displacement of hub unless locked by an extra component such as circlip or set screw.
+• Possible axial displacement of hub unless locked by an extra component such as a circlip or set screw.

 • It is difficult to calculate and combine the load-carrying and the tolerance stack analysis.